danveloper/grails-js-controllers/README.md

 This registration process can also be performed dynamically and at runtime.
 As long as each JavaScript controller registers itself within the `ApplicationContainer`, and follows the conventions outlined above, the controllers will be resolved for otherwise unmapped urls.

 Scripts can also be registered from the classpath.
-Using the **classpath:** prefix to the script name when calling the `register(String)` method will instruct the plugin to resolve the script from the classpath instead of from a path relative to the `web-app/WEB-INF/js.controllers` directory.
+Using the **classpath:** prefix to the script name when calling the `load(String)` method will instruct the plugin to resolve the script from the classpath instead of from a path relative to the `web-app/WEB-INF/js.controllers` directory.

 ```groovy
 class BootStrap {